 Photo credit: Emma Busk Winquist

-The National Centre for Priority Setting in Health Care was established in 2001 as a national centre of knowledge on the setting of priorities in health and social care.
+The National Centre for Priorities in Health was established in 2001 as a national centre of knowledge on the setting of priorities in health and social care.

 Initially the Centre was commissioned by the Ministry of Health and Social Affairs, and the Swedish Association of Local Authorities and Regions.